High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Iteration complexity of the step search algorithm

 \begin{assumption} $\phi$ is convex, and there exists a constant $D > 0$ such that

 where $x^{\star}$ is some global minimizer of $\phi$, and the set $\mathcal{U}$ contains all iteration realizations. \end{assumption}

-For the convex case, we define $Z_k:= $ the stopping time to be the first time either $\phi(x_k)-\phi^*\leq \varepsilon$ or $\norm{\nabla\phi(x_k)}\leq \frac{\epsilon_g}{\eta}$.
+For the convex case, we define the stopping time $T_{\varepsilon}$ to be the first time either $\phi({X}_k)-\phi^*\leq \varepsilon_0$ or $\norm{\nabla\phi({X}_k)}\leq \varepsilon_1$.

-The presence of biased noise means that we can only hope to converge to a point $x$ in some neighborhood of the optimal solution, where the radius of the neighborhood is determined by the magnitude of the noise.
-Below, we quantify the relationship.
+The presence of biased noise means that one can only hope to converge to a point $x$ in some neighborhood of the optimal solution, where the radius of the neighborhood is determined by the magnitude of the noise.